f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

     "f5-utils-file-transfer:path": "configs/"
     }

-You should see output similar to the example below.
+You should see output like the example below.

  .. code-block:: json